 If you shake the salt shaker as vigorously as I do, you probably get weird looks in restaurants.
-That’s because the US government recommends limiting sodium (the main component of salt) to 2.3 grams per day.
+That’s because the US government recommends limiting sodium (a component of salt) to 2.3 grams per day.
 All in the name of heart health.

 This recommendation is largely based on observational data that reports higher sodium intakes are linked to higher blood pressure, or hypertension, in certain populations.
 High blood pressure, you’re probably aware, has been an established heart disease risk factor for decades.

 The anti-salt camp hold up their data.
 The pro salt people hold up theirs.
 And the argument goes nowhere.

 So is salt good or bad for you?
 I won’t lie, I have a horse in this race.
 I don’t think sodium is some kind of panacea, or that more sodium is always better—but based on the latest nutritional science I do think it is clear the USDA recommendation is absurdly low.
 Two daily grams of this electrolyte just ain’t optimal.